adon-cloudcannon/landing-page-test/src/collections/lessons/jekyll-tutorial/getting-started.md

 ## Introduction

-Welcome to CloudCannon’s Jekyll Beginners tutorial series\!
+Welcome to CloudCannon’s Jekyll Beginners tutorial series!
 We’ll provide you with tools and practice to help you use the Jekyll static site generator.

 In this lesson, we will concentrate on the setup and contents of a basic Jekyll project, so you can get a feel for how it works.
 Feel free to continue using this basic setup for your own project, but we recommend checking out the code in each subsequent lesson, as that will help you practice specific Jekyll topics, step by step.